-Sir Rufane Shaw Donkin was the point man for the British Empire in the Cape of Good Hope at the time of the arrival of the British Settlers.
+Sir Rufane Shaw Donkin was the point man for the British Empire in the Cape of Good Hope at the time of the arrival of the 1820 British Settlers.
 In his letters, Donkin reveals himself to be a kindly man unlike the cold autocrat that was Lord Charles Somerset.
 Furthermore, they reflect a desire to assist the colonists.
 In fact, he was not prepared to sacrifice principles for his own advancement.
-For these reasons, the Settlers were most fortunate in having him rather than Somerset in charge at this momentous moment in the affairs of the Cape.
+For these reasons, the Settlers were most fortunate in having him rather than Somerset in charge at this momentous period in the affairs of the Cape.

 Main picture: Sir Rufane Shaw Donkin